Skip to main content

 Thank you for your interest in our product.
 Our financial expert will connect with you shortly to help you choose the best plan.

-• Increased Tax Rebate Limit in the New Tax Regime: One of the significant benefits of the new tax regime is the increase in the tax rebate limit.
-Under the latest revision, taxpayers with an income of up to ₹7 lakh can claim a full rebate under Section 87A, meaning they will not have to pay any tax.
-This is higher compared to the old tax regime, where the rebate was limited to income up to ₹5 lakh.
+• Increased Tax Rebate Limit: One of the most significant benefits of the new tax regime is the enhanced tax rebate under Section 87A of the Income Tax Act, 1961 [Section 156, Income Tax Act, 2025].
+For FY 2026-27, taxpayers with a total income of up to ₹12 lakh can claim a full rebate, meaning zero tax liability.
+This is significantly higher compared to the old tax regime, where the rebate applies only to incomes up to ₹5 lakh.

-• Simplified Tax Slabs in the New Tax Regime: The new tax regime introduces fewer and broader tax slabs, making tax calculations easier.
+• Simplified Tax Slabs: The new tax regime introduces fewer and broader tax slabs under Section 115BAC of the Income Tax Act, 1961 [Section 202, Income Tax Act, 2025], making tax calculations easier.
 The simplified structure eliminates the need to consider various exemptions and deductions, reducing paperwork and making the process more straightforward for taxpayers.

 Difference Between Old vs New Tax Regime